alontalmor/document-qa/README.md

 to build the desired set.
 This builds pkl files "./data/triviaqa/{web|wiki|open}"

+## Build evidence from google searches (Alon)

+Please use ipython/build_triviaqa_evidence.ipynb ipython file to build new evidence

+train/dev data will be saved in output / experiment_name
+evidence will be stored in EVIDENCE_DIR in the ipython "Experiment config" section

 ## Training
 Once the data is in place our models can be trained by